aomlomics/labelmaker/README.md

 ### TeX Live

-Tex Live provides a comprehensive TeX system with binaries for macOS, Linus, and Windows; you can download it [here](https://tug.org/texlive/).
+Tex Live provides a comprehensive TeX system with binaries for macOS, Linux, and Windows; you can download it [here](https://tug.org/texlive/).
 We will use `lualatex`.
 A TeX installation is not absolutely required, but it is required to render a label sheet (PDF) from the individual label image files (PNG).

 ### Labelmaker